OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

-Enter the database name on the server that's accessible to the user with the specified username.
+Enter the database name on the server accessible to the user with the specified username.

 ### Unable to establish a connection to the server